imflaspohler/HMMSTR/README.md

 #### Outputs

-The following are output to a directory with suffic "motif_comp"
+The following are output to a directory with "$out_motif_comp"
 1. "consensus_sequence_file.fa" : This file contains consensus sequences for specified genomic targets.
 Each entry represents a haplotype at a given target, along with the number of reads (coverage) that supported the consensus sequence.
-The file format is as follows:
-  * `target`: The first part of the header line identifies the genomic target or the specific locus or region of interest.
-  * `Haplotype`: Each haplotype is labeled with H1, H2, etc., indicating different sequence variants or alleles found at the target.
-  * `Coverage`: After the haplotype information is the coverage information.
-Coverage represents the number of sequencing reads that supported the consensus sequence at that haplotype.

 This infomation is displayed in the consensus_sequence_file.fa in the form:
 ```
 >Target.Haplotype.Coverage
 Consensus sequence
 ```

+  * `target`: The first part of the header line identifies the genomic target or the specific locus or region of interest.
+  * `Haplotype`: Each haplotype is labeled with H1, H2, etc., indicating different alleles found at the target.
+  * `Coverage`: After the haplotype information is the coverage information.
+Coverage represents the number of sequencing reads that supported the consensus sequence at that haplotype.

 3. "target_motif_comp.png" (optional) : Motif composition plots by target and haplotype will be generated for specified targets.
 Coverage information displayed to the right of the haplotype.
 See example image below.

 ![SCA27B Motif Composition Example](images/SCA27B_CCCC_motif_comp.png)